Pylos: The liberation of Pylos (6 October 1828) and the construction of the modern city

 Part of the Morea expedition were also 19 scientists from the "Morea Scientific Mission", whose work proved essential to the ongoing development of the new Greek State and, more broadly, marked a major milestone in the modern history of archaeology, cartography and natural sciences, as well as in the study of Greece.
 According to one of their population censuses in the province of Navarino in 1829, it had a total of 1,596 inhabitants.
 Some French merchants and officers of the Morea expedition, who remained in the city with their families after the troops returned to France in 1833, settled in a district located in the north of the city, near a Catholic church that has since been demolished.
 This district is still called today "Francomahalas" (in Greek: Φραγκομαχαλάς, from Arabic: محلة (mahallah), district) or "Francoklisa" (in Greek: Φραγκοκλησά, church of the French).
 The French always had a particular interest in the city, and at that time, the greatest French writers wrote texts specifically dedicated to Pylos, such as François-René de Chateaubriand in 1806, Eugène Sue and Victor Hugo in 1827, Edgar Quinet in 1830 and Alphonse de Lamartine in 1832.

 In 1833, after the departure of the French, the name "Pylos" (in reference to the ancient city of King Nestor) was given to the new city of Navarino by royal decree of the newly installed king Otto I of Greece.

 20th century

 The fortress of Pylos was transformed into a place of deportation of political opponents during the totalitarian regime of Metaxas between 1936 and 1941.
 Administratively, Pylos was the seat of the Municipality of Pylos between 1912 and 1946, then became the seat of the Deme of Pylos between 1946 and 2010.

+21st century

 Since the 2011 reform, Pylos has been the seat of the new Municipality of Pylos-Nestor.

+On the night of 14 June 2023, a vessel carrying an estimated 400–750 immigrants and refugees capsized off the coast of Pylos, after the Greek coastguard allegedly tried to pull the boat into the Italian Maritime Search and Rescue (SAR) zone.
+More than 500 people were presumed dead.